web-infra-dev/modern.js/CONTRIBUTING.md

    what this will achieve
    </summary>

-- install all dependencies
+- Install all dependencies
-- create symlinks between necessary packages in the monorepo
+- Create symlinks between necessary packages in the monorepo
-- run `prepare` script, building all packages (this will take some time, but is necessary to ensure all package dependencies are built and available)
+- Run `prepare` script, building all packages (this will take some time, but is necessary to ensure all package dependencies are built and available)

 A full rebuild of all packages is generally not needed after this.
 Should a new feature you are developing require an updated version of another package, building those necessary dependencies is usually enough.

 </details>

 ### Set your email appropriately for git